 Maximum Contaminant Levels (MCLs) are set at highly protective levels.
-To experience the potential health effects described for many regulated substances, a person would need to drink two liters of water
+To experience the potential health effects described for many regulated substances, a person would need to drink two liters of water being affected.

-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791. every day at the MCL for a lifetime to have even a one-in-a-million chance of being affected.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791.